Handyman arrested after missing woman found dead in her septic tank, Florida cops say

 A cause of death for Cynthia Cole, 57, is expected to be found during an autopsy, Martin County Sheriff’s Office officials said.

 She was last seen Feb.
-24, while attending the Jammin’ Jensen festival in Jensen Beach, Florida, officials said in a Facebook post.
+24, while attending the Jammin Jensen festival in Jensen Beach, Florida, officials said in a Facebook post.
 Jensen Beach is about 50 miles north of West Palm Beach.

 Her handyman, 34-year-old Keoki Hilo Demich, is a suspect in the case and has been charged with second degree murder, sheriff’s office officials said on March 5.